ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.text2command/README.md

 ## External rules with javascript
 There is a possibility to use javascript engine to process commands in `text2command`.
-To do that you must specify some state in "Processor state ID" (Advanced settings) and to listen on this state in some JS or Blockly script.
+To do that, you must specify some state in "Processor state ID" (Advanced settings) and to listen to this state in some JS or Blockly script.
 You can create some state manually in admin or in script.
 Processing script can look like this one:

 ```